rhema-ray/52-factorial/README.md

 - [Factorials](https://byjus.com/maths/factorial/)
 - [Permutation and Combination](https://www.mathsisfun.com/combinatorics/combinations-permutations.html)

-I am learning C, so I thought this could be a great way to dive into the deep ends :)
+I am learning C, so I thought this could be a great way to dive into the deep end :)

 ## Goals
 My initial goal was to write a simple counter that increments its way to 52! whilst measuring how long it took, then probably sleep afterwards.
 But unfortunately, this has proven to be quite a burden.
 Although, this quest has led me to two goals: